lollygagger/Interview-Prep-RAG/README.md

-# 🧠 Amazon Interview Prep Assistant (Local RAG Chatbot)
+# 🧠 Interview Prep Assistant (Local RAG Chatbot)

-This is a lightweight Retrieval-Augmented Generation (RAG) chatbot that runs **entirely locally** using your Amazon prep PDFs.
+This is a lightweight Retrieval-Augmented Generation (RAG) chatbot that runs **entirely locally** using your interview prep PDFs.
 It uses a vector database + local LLM (via [Ollama](https://ollama.com)) to answer questions about interview material.

 ---